TrimarcJake/blog/_posts/2024-04-08-Using the Protected Users Group - Intro (Part 1 of -).md

 creation_date: April 8, 2024
 modification_date: April 22, 2024
 ---

-# Using the Protected Users Group - Intro (Part 1 of ?)

 The Protected Users group (PUG) is a universal group added to Active Directory in Windows Server 2012 R2.
 It enables and enforces a series of **non-configurable** protections that greatly enhance the security of members of the group:

 * Eliminates credential caching